Lekan-E/Sport-Projects/Hockey Project/README.md

 # Hockey Project
-### Aim: Create a post-match report/dashboard for a hockey coaching team highlighting key actions in the game such as pass map, goal shot map, shooting efficiency and key performers in the games.
+### Aim: Create a post-match report/dashboard for a hockey coaching team highlighing key actions in the game such as pass map, goal shot map, shoting efficiency and key performers in the games.

 ## Tools used:
 - Python for analysis